 No more restaurants?
 Coffee shops shut down?
 Can’t decide where to eat?
 Apparently Bumble’s got you.

-Owing to the sudden enforcement of social distancing –something which doesn’t particularly tie in with the effect that Bumble is trying to go for, they’ve introduced a live video chat feature.
+Owing to the sudden enforcement of social distancing – something which doesn’t particularly tie in with the effect that Bumble is trying to go for, they’ve introduced a live video chat feature.
 Since going out for dates seems like a rather wild fantasy right now, they’ve ensured that your dating life doesn’t endure the same standstill.

 Uber has ventured into it’s latest offering #UberMedic, a service designed to help all the frontline healthcare professionals commute to medical facilities and any other critical areas across the country.
 Similarly, Ola has provided 500 vehicles to the various healthcare departments of the country for purposes of their commute during this lack-of-public-transport stricken pandemic.

 With more and more families forced to stay indoors and spend time together, Youtube has come up with its case to propagate lifelong learning.
 A heartwarming attempt to bring people of all ages together, Youtube has partnered with educational content creators to come up with compelling educational videos.
-Branched into different learning channels, to suit different families with different needs and interests, the [email protected] series covers humanities, math, electives, documentary videos, etc.
+Branched into different learning channels, to suit different families with different needs and interests, the learn@home series covers humanities, math, electives, documentary videos, etc.

-Cosmopolitan’s First Work From Home Issue
+Cosmopolitan’s first Work From Home Issue

 We’re fairly aware of how consciously curated magazine covers are made out to be.
 With fancy couture, unaffordable settings and severe photoshopping, it’s designed to create an unparalleled aura of everything rare and exquisite.
 But Cosmopolitan India has taken a bold step in the more real and accessible direction by having actress Sobhita Dhulipala take the cover photo at home, herself.